-- Page Number: Click this button to insert the & [Page] code that puts in the current page number. - ✓ Number of Pages: Click this button to insert the & [Pages] code that puts in the total number of pages. - Current Date: Click this button to insert the & [Date] code that puts in the current date. - Current Time: Click this button to insert the & [Time] code that puts in the current time. - ✓ File Path: Click this button to insert the & [Path] & [File] codes that put in the directory path along with the name of the workbook file. - File Name: Click this button to insert the & [File] code that puts in the name of the workbook file. - ✓ Sheet Name: Click this button to insert the & [Tab] code that puts in the name of the worksheet as shown on the sheet tab. - ✓ Picture: Click this button to insert the & [Picture] code that inserts the image that you select from the Insert Picture dialog box that shows the contents of the My Pictures folder on your computer by default.

-✓ Format Picture: Click this button to apply the formatting that you choose from the Format Picture dialog box to the & [Picture] code that you enter with the Insert Picture button without adding any code of its own.
+- ✓ Page Number: Click this button to insert the & [Page] code that puts in the current page number. - ✓ Number of Pages: Click this button to insert the & [Pages] code that puts in the total number of pages. - ✓ Current Date: Click this button to insert the & [Date] code that puts in the current date. - ✓ Current Time: Click this button to insert the & [Time] code that puts in the current time. - ✓ File Path: Click this button to insert the & [Path] & [File] codes that put in the directory path along with the name of the workbook file. - ▶ File Name: Click this button to insert the & [File] code that puts in the name of the workbook file. - ✓ Sheet Name: Click this button to insert the & [Tab] code that puts in the name of the worksheet as shown on the sheet tab. - ✓ Picture: Click this button to insert the & [Picture] code that inserts the image that you select from the Insert Picture dialog box that enables you to select a local image (using the From File option) or download one from an online source (using the Bing Image Search, OneDrive, or Facebook and Flickr options).
+See Chapter 10 for more details on inserting graphics. - ✓ Format Picture: Click this button to apply the formatting that you choose from the Format Picture dialog box to the & [Picture] code that you enter with the Insert Picture button without adding any code of its own.